How Do I Become a Cardiovascular Technologist?

 Cardiovascular technologists use a range of medical equipment to capture images physicians use to make a diagnosis.
 They focus primarily on imaging the heart and veins, though techs specializing in the latter are sometimes called vascular technicians.
 Cardiovascular technologists must know how to manipulate tools and position patients to capture just the right image and have to keep up with changing technology or procedures.
 In sum, successful cardiovascular technologists need the right training, certification, and continuing education.

-Read on to discover how to become a cardiovascular technologist, including the requisite education, certification, and experience, as well as the salary and career outlook.
+Read on to discover how to become a cardiovascular technologist, including the requisite education, certification, experience, salary, and career outlook.

 Steps to Becoming a Cardiovascular Technologist